Become a Node Operator

 Who are the Polymesh Node Operators?

 Permissioned node operators are one of the aspects that make Polymesh unique and fit-for-purpose.
-By contrast, most blockchains allow anyone to author new blocks, which can create issues for regulated entities dealing with regulated assets.
+By restricting block authorship to known entities, Polymesh ensures operational accountability and regulatory alignment for the handling of real-world assets.

 A public permissioned blockchain